Kehlsoo/RunLouieRun/README.md

 Created as part of a Group-Project for CIS-350, this project will evolve in two stages, each with several new and cool features.

+Java and JavaFX were used in the making of this game.

 Authors: Kehlsey Lewis, Nabeel Vali, and Andrew Freiman

 Goals For Release #1: